Breast Reduction – Male

 The procedure begins with the administration of anesthesia.
 Where present, excess fat is removed with liposuction.
 Overdeveloped breast tissue and skin (where present) are surgically excised from the breasts.
 The areolas are reduced in size and may be repositioned to a more aesthetically pleasing position on each breast.

 Be ready to share details regarding your personal medical history, tobacco and drug use, alcohol, drug allergies, use of medications and vitamins/supplements, and family medical history.
-Our doctors will perform a physical examination and take detailed measurements, noting any chest asymmetry and taking photographs for your record.
+Dr. Cohn will perform a physical examination and take detailed measurements, noting any chest asymmetry and taking photographs for your record.
 He will recommend the best surgical techniques and anesthesia for your needs and will be happy to assist in guiding your final decision-making.
 Diagnostic testing, such as testing of your endocrine function, may be recommended to determine the underlying cause of your gynecomastia.
 Lab testing and various prescriptions may be necessary before your procedure.
 You will be given special instructions on how to prepare for your procedure and will go home with an informed idea of what to expect before and after your surgery.

 After the reduction surgery, layers of sutures and skin adhesive or surgical tape will be used to close the incisions.

 Dressings or bandages will also be applied, and a support garment may be used to minimize swelling.
 A small, thin tube may be temporarily placed under the skin to drain any fluid that may collect.
 The initial postoperative recovery will likely include a few days of reduced activity accompanied by some soreness and swelling.
 Be careful not to subject the surgical incisions to any excessive force, abrasion, or motion during healing.
-Our doctors will give you specific instructions for your postoperative recovery.
+Dr. Cohn will give you specific instructions for your postoperative recovery.
 Exercise and normal activity can resume at their direction.